Corey Seager Player Props: Rangers vs. Angels

-Corey Seager -- with a slugging percentage of .857 in his past 10 games, including six home runs -- will be in action for the Texas Rangers versus the Los Angeles Angels, with Patrick Sandoval on the hill, on August 14 at 8:05 PM ET.
+Corey Seager -- with a slugging percentage of .744 in his past 10 games, including five home runs -- will be in action for the Texas Rangers versus the Los Angeles Angels, with Lucas Giolito on the mound, on August 15 at 8:05 PM ET.

+He had a one-hit performance in his previous game (1-for-4) against the Angels.

 Corey Seager Game Info & Props vs. the Angels